Skip to main content

 A Traffic Regulation Order has a notice period and asks people for objections and any other comments relating to the order.
 Any objections must specify the grounds on which they are made.

-Members of the county council’s Highways and Transport Committee, following a majority vote, agreed to go ahead with the bus gate, including exemptions and improve the public realm on the road.
+In July 2022 members of the county council’s Highways and Transport Committee, following a majority vote, agreed to go ahead with the bus gate, including exemptions and improve the public realm on the road.

 Mill Road bridge was closed to private vehicles from June 2020 to early August 2021 as part of a package of measures rolled out to help people walking and cycling to maintain social distancing following the outbreak of Covid-19.